 One of the easiest routes to explore would be the Express Entry system, which is an online points-driven system that comprises three versatile programs:

 But what makes the Express Entry system so popular?
 It is the fact that this pathway yields quick, fast results, enabling individuals to immigrate to Canada sooner rather than later.
 This is the main objective - speeding up the application process.

 However, you can help speed up the process of your IRCC processing times by ensuring that you’ve filled out all forms correctly, and that you’ve submitted the relevant supporting documents.
-Failure in doing so will result in delays in processing times since your application will be sent back to you.
+Failure in doing so will result in delays in your Canada visa processing time since your application will be sent back to you.

-What is the Processing Times for Express Entry?
+What is the Canada Processing Time for Express Entry?

 Because this is a fast immigration pathway, your application could take approximately six months or less, provided you've filled out all forms accurately and attached all supporting documents with your application.
 Remember, you must remain truthful when providing information of yourself.
 Failure in doing so will result in the refusal of your application.

 The PNP is an immigration pathway where provinces or territories in Canada can nominate individuals or families who wish to live and work in Canada.
 Each province or territory is different and therefore the criteria and the manner in which eligibility is assessed will also vary.

 Below we give you a brief explanation of how you can apply for the PNP through Express Entry.

 You Can Apply to the PNP through the Express Entry in Two Ways: